 Let’s dig into an example where I know where my prospect works.
 For example – I’m looking to email Tim Soulo, CMO @ Ahref, so my query would be – “site:ahrefs.com + [Tim] + email“.
 Hit this on Google and voila!

 Who is this for?

-Sales reps, outbound teams, and marketers, who wish to run big campaigns that require bulk email addresses enriched efficiently.
-Use these to prospect quick, enrich contacts, and add to your CRM.
+Sales reps, outbound teams, and marketers, who wish to run big campaigns that require bulk email addresses.
+Use these to find quick, rich contacts, and add them to your CRM.

-Using lead enrichment & email lookup services you can ensure that you’re reaching out to the correct person, right time.
+Using lead enrichment & email lookup services you can ensure that you’re reaching out to the correct person at the right time.
 Ultimately, the right reps are assigned to them and help in developing a personalized selling strategy.

-Most of these intelligent sales tools are designed to make your sales pipeline filled with quality contact info, with all relevant details and data insights.
-So, if you’re looking to grow your sales pipeline, below is a list of the best tools to help you do so.
+Most of these intelligent sales tools are designed to refine your sales pipeline with quality contact info, with all relevant details and data insights.
+So, if you’re looking to grow your sales pipeline, below is a list of the best tools to help you do so:

 - Hunter.io: With Hunter.io, you can get access to 50 free searches per month.
 And after that, paid plans start at $49/month for 1,000 searches ($0.049 per search).

 - Skrapp.io: It lets you do 150 free searches per month.
 And post that, plans start at $34/month for 1000 searches ($0.034 per search).

 - FindThatLead: With this, you can do 50 free searches per month.
 Paid plans start at $49/month for 5000 searches ($0.010 per search).